AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/app-builder/extending-aem-with-app-builder.md

 >[!NOTE]
 >
-> For AEM 6.5 customers who want to leverage the App Builder, please go to [Extending Adobe Experience Manager 6.5 using Adobe Developer App Builder](https://experienceleague.adobe.com/docs/experience-manager-65/developing/extending-aem/app-builder.html).
+> For AEM 6.5 customers who want to use the App Builder, see [Extending Adobe Experience Manager 6.5 using Adobe Developer App Builder](https://experienceleague.adobe.com/docs/experience-manager-65/developing/extending-aem/app-builder.html).

 ## Architecture {#architecture}

 Instead of an out-of-the-box solution, Adobe Developer App Builder provides a common, consistent, standardized development platform for extending Adobe Cloud solutions such as AEM including:

 * Adobe Developer Console — For custom microservice and extension development, letting developers build and manage projects while accessing all the tools and APIs they need to create plugins and integrations.
 * Developer Tools — Open-source tools, SDKs, and libraries to allow developers to easily build custom extensions and integrations.
-Use  React Spectrum (Adobe’s UI toolkit) to have one common UI for all Adobe apps.
+Use  React Spectrum (Adobe's UI toolkit) to have one common UI for all Adobe apps.
 * Services — I/O Runtime for hosting infrastructure on our serverless platform, and I/O Events for event-based integrations.
 We also provide out-of-the-box support for storing data and files.
 * Adobe Experience Cloud — Developers can submit extensions and integrations to be published within their Experience Cloud Org.
 System admins can then review, manage, and approve these extensions.
 Once published, your custom App Builder extensions and tools can be found alongside other Adobe Experience Cloud apps.

-The following diagram illustrates how a standard application built on App Builder leverages these functionalities:
+The following diagram illustrates how a standard application built on App Builder uses these functionalities:

 ![Architecture](/help/implementing/developing/extending/assets/appbuilder-architecture.jpg)